REDSHOT98/CleanSweep/CONTRIBUTING.md

 }
 ```

-## Submitting a Merge Request
+## Submitting a Pull Request

-When your changes are ready, please submit a Merge Request with the following:
+When your changes are ready, please submit a Pull Request with the following:

 -   A clear title that summarizes the change (e.g., `[FEAT] Add folder exclusion to duplicate scan`).
 -   A description explaining *what* the change is and *why* it's being made.
--   A link to the GitLab Issue it resolves (e.g., `Closes #123`).
+-   A link to the GitHub Issue it resolves (e.g., `Closes #123`).
 -   Ensure your code is formatted according to the project's existing style.

 Thank you for helping make CleanSweep a better app!